AbdallahCoptan/resif/docs/software_sets.md

 -*- mode: markdown; mode: visual-line; fill-column: 80 -*-

-        Time-stamp: <Wed 2017-01-11 18:20 svarrette>
+        Time-stamp: <Thu 2017-01-12 15:14 svarrette>

 -----------------------------
-# Software Sets aka Resiffile
+# Software Sets aka.
+RESIFile

-Software sets are by default defined in `<configdir>/swsets/`.
+Software sets are by default defined in `<configdir>/swsets/` but you can of course provide your own from any location and pass it as parameter to `resif`.
-Each of them comes as a YAML file which holds the list of software / module expected to be installed, what version to install, and where to fetch them from.
+Each RESIFile comes as a YAML file which holds the list of software / module expected to be installed, what version to install, and where to fetch them from.

 The format is depicted [__in `sample/swsets-format.yaml`__](sample/swsets-format.yaml).